nicholaswilde/recipes/docs/breads/brioche.md

 ### Step 9

-Roll and shape in log, cut into 6 pieces, roll and shape, press into brioche tins, cover with tea towel and rise at room temperature 90 minutes
+Roll and shape in log, cut into 6 pieces, roll and shape, press into brioche tins, cover with tea towel and rise at room temperature 90 minutes.

 ### Step 10

+For load, add 6 pieces to a single loaf pan.
 Brush with egg wash and bake at 350°F for 25 minutes.
+For loaf, try a little longer.

 ### Step 11